splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     podman ps -a

 #.
-Remove a stopped container by ID or name
+Remove a stopped container by ID or name:

    .. code:: shell